Land Use Advocacy Works!

 We led a coalition of residents and environmental groups in a ballot initiative that created a new urban limit line on Dublin’s east side, which limits development and protects Doolan Canyon, and then defended the new urban limit line against a developer’s competing ballot measure in November 2014.
 Residents and the environment won.

 Though development creates immediate and obvious threats to Mount Diablo, its foothills, and habitats, side effects from progress such as pollution and climate change pose serious and lasting dangers as well.

 We monitor more than 50 planning commissions agendas each week and respond to 50–60 development applications every year.

-Save Mount Diablo is active in the land use planning arena, monitoring development proposals that affect open space around Mount Diablo and working with neighborhood groups and other organizations.
+Save Mount Diablo is active in the land use planning arena, monitoring development proposals that affect open space around Mount Diablo and in the northern Diablo Range and working with neighborhood groups and other organizations.
 We respond to everything from cell tower applications to large subdivision projects.
 We take a pragmatic approach; some projects we strive to stop, some we strive to improve, always seeking public benefit and open space preservation.

 Balancing Economic Growth, Affordable Housing, and Open Space Preservation

-Some of our major current Land Use Planning projects include defending open space around Pittsburg from the James Donlon Boulevard Extension and Faria/Southwest Hills Annexation projects, protecting Antioch’s Sand Creek Focus Area, continuing our commitments to keep rural Tassajara Valley beautiful and making sure the Concord Naval Weapons Station development process is sustainable.
+Some of our major current land use planning projects include defending open space around Pittsburg from the James Donlon Boulevard extension and Faria/Southwest Hills Annexation projects, protecting Antioch’s Sand Creek Focus Area, continuing our commitments to keep the rural Tassajara Valley beautiful, and making sure the Concord Naval Weapons Station development process is sustainable.